Opentrons/opentrons/api/docs/v2/new_labware.rst

 Custom Labware
 ==============

 Custom labware is labware that is not listed the Labware Library.
 If your protocol needs something that's not in the library, you can create it with the `Opentrons Labware Creator <https://labware.opentrons.com/create/>`_.
-However, before using the Labware Creator, you should take a moment to review the support article, `Creating Custom Labware Definitions <https://support.opentrons.com/s/article/Creating-Custom-Labware-Definitions>`_.
+However, before using the Labware Creator, you should take a moment to review the support article `Creating Custom Labware Definitions <https://support.opentrons.com/s/article/Creating-Custom-Labware-Definitions>`_.

 After you've created your labware, save it as a ``.json`` file and add it to the Opentrons App.
 See `Using Labware in Your Protocols <https://support.opentrons.com/s/article/Using-labware-in-your-protocols>`_ for instructions.